 the transmission of the PSDU.
 All VHT transmissions have a preamble that contains a single section of VHTLTF

-fields, where the data tones of each VHT-LTF field are multiplied by entries belonging to a matrix P, to enable channel estimation at the receiver.
-The pilot tones of each VHT-LTF field are multiplied by the entries of a matrix R defined in the following text.
+symbols, where the data tones of each VHT-LTF symbol are multiplied by entries belonging to a matrix P, to enable channel estimation at the receiver.
+The pilot tones of each VHT-LTF symbol are multiplied by the entries of a matrix R defined in the following text.
 The multiplication of the pilot tones in the VHT-LTF symbol by

 the R matrix instead of the P matrix is to allow receivers to track phase and frequency offset during MIMO